 "But it seemed the Taiex faced stiff technical resistance ahead of 28,000 points, prompting some investors to take profits," Huang said.

-TSMC, which accounts for just over 40 percent of the stock exchange's market value, lost 0.35 percent to close at NT$1,440,00, costing the Taiex about 120 points.
+TSMC, which accounts for just over 40 percent of the stock exchange's market value, rose only 0.35 percent to close at NT$1,440,00, off a high of NT$1,455.00.

-"The stock lagged behind the broader market due to worries over stretched AI stocks after recent solid gains," Huang said.
+"The stock still lagged behind the broader market due to worries over stretched AI stocks after recent solid gains," Huang said.

 Other semiconductor stocks were mixed.
 Smartphone IC designer MediaTek Inc. rose 4.10 percent to end at NT$1,395.00, and IC packaging and testing services provider ASE Technology Holding Co. ended down 0.43 percent at NT$229.50.